 Background.
 “The mansions and their inhabitants were so much alike … that the people were often to be found drawn up on opposite sides of dinner-tables, in the shade of their own loftiness, staring at the other side of the way with the dullness of the houses” is a quotation from Little Dorrit (Book 1, […]

 Background.
 “If you can’t get to be oncommon through going straight, you’ll never get to do it through going crooked” is a quotation taken from Great Expectations (Chapter 9).
 Great Expectations is Charles Dickens‘s thirteenth novel first published between 1860 and 1861.
 Have Your Say.
 Give your view on “If you can’t get to […]

 Background.
 “We spent as much money as we could, and got as little for it as people made up their minds to give us.
 We were always more or less miserable, and most of our acquaintance were in the same condition.
 There was a gay fiction among us that we were constantly enjoying ourselves, and […]

 Background.
-“It is a most miserable thing to feel ashamed of home” is a quotation from Great Expectations (Chapter 14).
+“It is a most miserable thing to feel ashamed of home.” is a quotation from Great Expectations (Chapter 14).
 Great Expectations is Charles Dickens‘s thirteenth novel first published between 1860 and 1861.
 Context.
-Taken from the following opening passages of Chapter 14 of Great Expectations: It is a most miserable thing to […]
+Quotation said by the character Pip (the narrator of Great Expectations).
+Taken from the following opening passages in Chapter […]